makrai/notes/sardari22-depression-english.md

   Zhang+ 2017, Mou+ 2021, Banan+ 2020, Shamshirband+ 2019, Fan+ 2020)
   * ADD systems using DL methods
 * Depaudionet proposed by Ma+ (2016)
-  * focused on two challenges of data representation and sample unbalanced issue for the audio files in the DAIC-WOZ dataset.
-In their
+  * focused on two challenges of data representation and unbalance issue for the audio files in the DAIC-WOZ dataset
-  * audio files were firstly converted to spectrograms (a time–frequency 2D representation) and a deep model based on
+  * audio files were firstly converted to spectrograms (= time–freq 2D repr)
-  * Convolutional Neural Network (CNN) and LSTM models.
-To address the
+  * Convolutional Neural Network (CNN) and LSTM models
-  * unbalanced issue: a random sampling strategy is used.
-This method
+  * unbalanced issue: a random sampling strategy is used
   * 0.52 F-measure performance for depressed class detection in dev set.
   * better performance compared to hand-crafted feature extraction methods,
   * hE converting the raw audio data into spectrogram data which is time consuming and limits its application to real-world applications
 * Vázquez-Romero and Gallardo-Antolín (2020), an
   ensemble of CNNs for depression classification is proposed.
-To address the unbalanced data challenge, a random sampling method is utilized.
-The authors
+To address the unbalanced data challenge, a random sampling method is utilized
   * notable performance (0.63F-measure) using the proposed method, utilizing the common practice of log-spectrogram representation of audio signals
 * most of the studies (Ma+ 2016, Vázquez-Romero and Gallardo-Antolín, 2020)